Estimated reading time: 4 minutes

 How to get along with your new office mate

 If your current job allows you to work from home, you can count yourself lucky.
-Not only because you can practice social distancing and be safe, but also because you get to spend more time with your dog.
-However, even though they might be the best office mate you’ve ever had, both you and your dog will need to adjust to the new situation.
-You’ll need to have a balance of activities throughout the day and an established routine.
+Not only can you practice social distancing and be safe, but you can also spend more time working from home with the dog.
+However, even though they might be the best office mate you’ve ever had, you and your dog must adjust to the new situation.
+You’ll need to balance activities throughout the day and an established routine.

 Start your day with a Dog walk.

 Why not start your day by taking your dog for a short walk?
-You’ll get a dose of vitamin D and physical exercise and you’ll feel more invigorated as a result.
+You’ll get a dose of vitamin D and physical exercise.
+As a result, you’ll feel more invigorated.

-As for your dog, they’ll appreciate the time outside, will use up some energy, and be calmer on their return, especially if you incorporate plenty of sniffing into the walk.
-Chances are you’ll start your work in a good frame of mind and be able to focus on your tasks, plus your dog will settle more quickly.
+As for your dog, they’ll appreciate the time outside, use some energy, and be calmer on their return, especially if you incorporate Plenty of sniffing into the walk.

 Set up a sleeping corner

-If your dog doesn’t already have a designated resting spot now might be a great time to set one up.
+If your dog doesn’t already have a designated resting spot, now might be a great time to set one up.
 You can go online to buy a comfy bed, big enough for your pet to stretch in, as well as fluffy blankets and cushions.
 Make sure you place it in a low-traffic area, where they can’t get distracted by outside noises or people stopping by.
-Of course, your dog won’t spend the whole day there, but they’ll quickly learn that’s their quiet place and, most importantly, they’ll come to associate it with you working and they’ll be less likely to interrupt you while you work.
-Have plenty of healthy chews and toys (especially food toys) ready to keep your dog occupied and help them settle
+Of course, your dog won’t spend the whole day there, but they’ll quickly learn that it’s their quiet place, and, most importantly, they’ll come to associate it with you working, and they’ll be less likely to interrupt you while you work.
+Have Plenty of healthy chews and toys (especially food toys) ready to keep your dog occupied and help them settle.

 Dog-proof your workspace